mecid/mecid.github.io/_posts/2024-03-20-where-swift-concurrency-will-run-your-function.md

 }
 ```

 Here, we have a more complex example confusing many developers in our community.
 You should remember that SwiftUI views are isolated to the *MainActor*.
 SwiftUI views inherits theirs isolation from the *View* protocol which is main actor isolated in its definition.
-That is why both *foo* and *boo* functions will run on the main thread, because views are isolated to the main actor.
+That is why both *foo* and *boo* functions will run on the main thread.

 ```swift
 struct ContentView: View {